You are here

 3. Families (often including elderly persons and/or children) travelling on foot or by car with a significant amount of luggage.

-During the reporting period, the majority of border crossings were to the Russian Federation, with an average net flow of 248 per day for both BCPs.
+The average number of entries/exits decreased from 9,150 to 8,689 per day at both BCPs compared to last week.
+During the reporting period, the majority of border crossings were to Ukraine, with an average net flow of 125 per day for both BCPs.
 The Donetsk BCP continued to experience much more traffic than the Gukovo BCP.

-Responding to the COVID-19 situation, the host country has closed its borders for the majority of foreigners starting from 18 March 2020.
-Among the exceptions of persons allowed to cross the border (which entered into force on 19 March), are Ukrainian citizens and stateless persons holding passports or identification documents proving permanent residence in certain areas of Luhansk and Donetsk regions of Ukraine.
+Responding to the COVID-19 situation, the host country closed its borders for the majority of foreigners starting from 18 March 2020.
+Among the exceptions of persons allowed to cross the border (which entered into force on 19 March) are Ukrainian citizens and stateless persons holding passports or identification documents proving permanent residence in certain areas of Luhansk and Donetsk regions of Ukraine.
 In addition, reportedly, due to the threat of the spread of COVID-19, starting from 10 April 2020, the organized passenger transport commuting between the non-government-controlled areas of Luhansk region of Ukraine and the Russian Federation was temporarily suspended and restored from 25 June.

 Persons in military-style outfits